-Circulogene’s “liquid biopsy” services leverage proven technology and provide a non-invasive and cost effective solution for high sensitivity monitoring across a variety of samples, including blood.
-Our unique fingerstick technology provides unprecedented tumor monitoring information with an up-to-date clinical status in a more complete, accurate, timely, less expensive and less invasive fashion.
+CIRCULOGENE’s molecular cancer diagnostics services leverage proven technology and provide a noninvasive and cost-effective solution for high-sensitivity monitoring across a variety of sample types.
+Our unique technology uses minimal volumes of blood to provide unprecedented tumor monitoring information with an up-to-date clinical status in a more complete, accurate, timely, less expensive and less invasive fashion.

 - Clinically validated assays

-- Unprecedented high recovery of cell-free DNA from droplet volumes of blood translates into high sensitivity
+- Unprecedented levels of cell-free DNA recovery from droplet volumes of blood translates into high sensitivity

 - Open platforms, Ion Torrent Proton for both mutation monitoring and profiling

 - Integrated workflow for consistent and reliable longitudinal studies

 Individualized cancer management for treating cancer patients with precision therapy is currently still challenged by the following limitations: